zmaril/bpfquery/writing/data_flow.md

 * No group by then @id = count()
 * If group by, then group by results of columns, @id[...eval(columns)] = count()  more or less.

+Group by results don't need to be saved.
+They are temporary and only result in the id more or less.

+For windows, I think we want a count.
+We could just save all the intermediary results with @q1_inputs_v1[..eval(columns)] but that feels not so good.
+Can't clear anything out afterwards?

+Events get streamed in.
+How are they held onto?

+the id of the row is always the count of the function call

+the id of the result is the group by

 Stages
 1. Find the id
     a. no group bys, it's just the count
-    b. if group by's, then it's the result of the group by being evaled 2.Find the inputs coming into the query
+    b. if group by's, then it's the result of the group by being evaled

+2.Find the inputs coming into the query

 The groups don't have to relate to anything at all in the projections